umar14/qt5-openwrt-package/README.md

 # Qt5 Library Package for OpenWRT

-Cross compile the Qt5 Core for OpenWRT.
+Cross compile the Qt5 Core library for OpenWRT MIPS platform.

 ## Configure Qt Modules and Features